acollign/netrunner-wiki/Getting-Started-with-Development.md

 > How do I run the tests?

-Run `lein test test.core` from the command line.
+Run `lein test test.all` from the command line.

 > I have the REPL up and running, now what?